dan-nagle/h2m/README.txt

 to install the h2m binary.
 A path relative to the current directory can be supplied, but an absoulte path is recommended.

+Building h2m Without the Script:

+It is absolutely necessary to have CMake installed to build h2m, but the script is not necessarilly needed.
+To build h2m without the script, follow these steps.

+1).
+Download and Build Clang/LLVM
+LLVM and Clang can be downloaded fron releases.llvm.org.
+To guarantee that all the needed files are present, download and build from source.
+A binary release is unlikely to have the needed header and CMake files.
+Clang/LLVM version 4.0.0 is the only version thoroughly tested.
+Somewhat earlier versions are likely to work as well.
+Later versions may not.

+2).
+Find the CMake Configuration Files
+The files clang-config.cmake and llvm-config.cmake should be located in [path to llvm/clang build directory]/lib/cmake/llvm and [path to llvm/clang build directory]/lib/cmake/clang respectively.
+In case of trouble, find, (find [directory] -name=llvm-config.cmake) can help locate these files.
+If you have LLVM and Clang installed in standard locations, you may not need to specify paths for CMake at all.

+2.5).
+What to do Without Configuration Files
+Building h2m without LLVM and Clang configuration files is difficult and error prone but it can be done.
+In this case, locate the following
+directories:
+[a] The directory containing ./clang/Frontend/FrontendAction.h (in the Clang source tree)
+[b] The directory containing ./clang/AST/DeclNodes.inc (in the build tree) [c] The directory containing libclang.a or libclang.so (in the build tree) [d] The directory containing ./ADT/APFloat.h (in the LLVM source tree) [e] The directory containing libLLVMCore.a or libLLVMCore.so (in the build tree)

+3).
+Run CMake, Including Needed Configuration File Paths In the directory including h2m.h, h2m.cpp, and CMakeLists.txt, run 'cmake . -DLLVM_DIR=[path to directory containing llvm-config.cmake] -DClang_DIR=[path to directory containing clang-config.cmake]'.
+Use absolute paths (ie /Users/me/clang-llvm/build/lib/cmake/clang not ~/clang-llvm... or ../clang-llvm).
+If you would like to install h2m, add an extra argument of the form '-DINSTALL_PATH=[path to desired installation location].

+3.5).
+CMake Without Configuration Files
+In the directory including h2m.h, h2m.cpp, and CMakeLists.txt, run the following unpleasant command, referring to the letters specified earlier in step 2.5 which represent the absolute paths to the directories found in that step:
+'cmake . -DLLVM_LIB_PATH=[e] -DLLVM_INCLUDE_PATH=[d]
+-D_CLANG_INCLUDE_DIRS=[a] -D_CLANG_BUILD_PATH=[b] -D_CLANG_LIB_PATH=[c]'
+Add the optional installation location (as in step 3) if desired.

+4) Run Make
+Simply running 'make' should build h2m.
+If you wish to install h2m, run 'make install' after running make.

 Troubleshooting

 1. It can cause problems if an older version of Clang or LLVM is